gpestana/notes/talks/everyone_is_naked/README.md

 vicinity want to consume and when.
-When designed naively, pCDNs bundle the worst of both centralized and decentralized systems in terms of privacy, by disclosing user behaviour not only to a central authority but also to arbitrary network peers. pCDN providers claim to delivery on security and privacy because “all communication are encrypted" [peer5].
+When designed naively, pCDNs bundle the worst of both centralized and decentralized systems in terms of privacy, by disclosing user behaviour not only to a central authority but also to arbitrary network peers. pCDN providers claim to deliver on security and privacy because “all communication are encrypted" [peer5].
 However, since the P2P network is not hardened against inference attacks, the claim is simply not true.
 Let's use Viblast pCDN [viblast] as an example why.

 Viblast is a pCDN provider for video distribution which relies on a server-side caching (CDN) and browser technology (WebRTC) to implement a decentralized network to distribute content at the edges.
-The architecture works as follow: the server stores and distributes videos in the HLS [hls] and MPEG-DASH [mpeg-dash] streaming format.
+The architecture works as follows: the server stores and distributes videos in the HLS [hls] and MPEG-DASH [mpeg-dash] streaming format.
 The client initially fetches the video from the server, feeds the stream into a video player and stores the stream data in the browser.
-The client-side library will register itself as a provider for the content downloaded a in a centralized tracker maintained by the server.
+The client-side library will register itself as a provider for the content downloaded in a centralized tracker maintained by the server.
 When a new client requests the same resource, the server decides whether to serve the new client directly or to delegate that function the the providers registered in the tracker.
 If the server decides to delegate the content delivery to a peer providers, it "introduces" the peers to each other so that the peer streaming can start.
 We set up the server hosting three videos and create a simple webpage with the client side library installed, from which we can stream the videos